quixio/quix-docs/docs/platform/tutorials/image-processing/object-detection.md

 Follow these steps to deploy the **object detection service**:

-1. Navigate to the code samples and locate `Computer Vision object detection`.
+1. Navigate to the `Code Samples` and locate `Computer Vision object detection`.

 2. Click `Setup & deploy`.